Delhi Capitals: 2023 IPL

 DC franchise whose full form is Delhi Capitals has made a significant announcement ahead of the IPL 2023.
 The team has named David Warner as its captain for the upcoming season, with Axar Patel as his vice-captain.
 The move comes after captain Rishabh Pant was ruled out of the tournament due to injury.

 Delhi could not qualify for the playoffs in the 16th edition of Tata IPL and finished at the 9th spot with 5 victories and 9 losses.

-Players like Prithvi Shaw, Axar Patel, and Mitchell Marsh are struggling with their form.
+Players like Prithvi Shaw, Axar Patel, and Mitchell Marsh faced struggles with their form.
 Bowlers could not gain their momentum through the whole season.

+2024 IPL

+Ahead of the 2024 season, Rishabh Pant returned as the captain after missing out the 2023 season due to injury.

+2025 IPL

+Delhi Capitals finished at the 5th position in IPL 2025, with 7 wins and 6 losses from 13 matches and one no-result game against SRH at Hyderabad due to rain.
+Notably, the game with PBKS at Dharamsala was called off due to what authorities have said was a floodlight failure; however, many fans and news sources have speculated that it may have been a pre-emptive measure following Indian tensions with Pakistan, given the proximity of Dharamshala to the Pakistani border which followed the suspension of the season with immediate effect.
+The IPL 2025 resumed a week later and the game against PBKS at Dharamsala was voided and played again at the Jaipur.

+2026 IPL

+Delhi Capitals finished at the 6th position in IPL 2026, with 7 wins and 7 losses.
+The capitals started off the season well with 2 wins before losing their 3rd game against Gujarat Titans narrowly at home.
+The team then fared poorly at home losing 5 out of 7 games.
+The Capitals ended with hat trick of wins after enduring a tough middle phase of the season.

 Home ground

 The Delhi Capitals play their home matches at the Arun Jaitley Stadium located in New Delhi.
 They also have the modern Shaheed Veer Narayan Singh International Stadium, Raipur as their second home ground, however they haven't played any matches there since 2016.
 Currently they use the ACA–VDCA Cricket Stadium in Visakhapatnam as their secondary home ground since 2024.